Why Is My Boiler Leaking Water?

 Boiler leaks can vary in severity, but they should always be treated as a serious issue.
 Water can cause electrical components in and around the boiler to malfunction and even catch fire.
 Leaks can also cause water damage and endanger the health of homeowners.
 Mould can grow in damp environments and cause breathing problems, especially for asthmatic individuals.

-Can a leaking boiler be repaired?
+Can a leaking boiler be replaced?

 A leaking boiler can be repaired in almost all cases.
 If the pipe fittings were poorly installed or if a pipe has corroded, it is usually simple to fix and replace the source of the issue.
 However, it is not always economically viable to do so.
 Larger scale issues like a faulty heat exchanger can cost hundreds of pounds to replace, by which point it is cheaper in the long term to purchase a new boiler.